research.md

 Detectability of environmental imprints and eccentricity in milliHz GWs from massive black hole binaries

 The evolution of supermassive black hole binaries in gas-rich environments is widely studied for both electromagnetic search campaigns and GW predictions.
 For binaries that coalesce in the LISA frequency band, interaction with surrounding gas can leave imprints on the waveform, as shown by Mudit Garg (UZH).
 Environmental interactions can also excite eccentricity in the binary, which, if measurable, can provide deeper insight into how massive black hole binaries form in their respective environments.
-Recently, Mudit has also shown with a full Bayesian analysis that even residual eccentricities can be measured by LISA, and that under certain conditions, we can distinguish the imprint of gas versus eccentricity in the signal.

 Characteristic signatures of accretion disks in gravitational waves